 Many of you have asked for this post over the last year or so.
 While I have worked on this as an OT with the families I service, I haven’t had to as a Momma.
 My kids avoided the bottle at all costs (they were breast fed for a year), which is a whole separate issue.
 Needless to say, getting rid of bottles in my house was no biggie.
 However, I know all to well that I’m in the minority.
 Kicking the bottle habit can be a source of stress for toddlers and their parents.
 I’m going to approach this two different ways.
 First, for those of you that are being proactive and are reading this before your baby is one year.
 Next, for those of you that are at your wits end because you didn’t realize it would be such a nightmare struggle with your 18 month, 2.5 year, or worse – year old.
-If you are in the latter situation, read it all because those foundational strategies will still prove useful.
+If you are in the latter situation, read it all because those core strategies will still prove useful.

 The answer is very clear: By one year of age.
 However, it is reasonable to be working on it until 15 months of age.
 The most important reason for weaning by age one is tooth decay, if you want to read more about that see the American Dental Association’s explanation.
 In addition, toddlers should be moving onto more advanced skills like drinking from an open cup and straw, which help to strengthen the muscles for speech development.

 First things first, you need to introduce some other vehicle to get liquid out of besides a bottle, the earlier you do this the better, from 6 months up.
 Ideally, to start transitioning from a bottle, begin to offer your child a sippy cup of water when they eat their baby food.
 The point isn’t really to have them drink a lot, it’s for practice.
 I’m going to give you fair warning that your babe will spit it out, throw it on the floor, and do their best to try to make it leak on their tray.
 Unfortunately, this comes with the territory, but don’t fret about the mess, before you know it they will be drinking like a pro.
-You won’t be using a sippy cup long, but these are my favorite from a therapeutic standpoint because babies can easily hold on, they are short (long ones are hard for babies to manage), and they have a hard short spout.
+You won’t be using a sippy cup long, but cups like these are my favorite from a therapeutic standpoint because babies can easily hold on, they are short (long ones are hard for babies to manage), and they have a hard short spout.

 Also, if your child seems to have trouble getting anything out of the sippy cup, only add a little water and take the valve out (the little plastic thing on the inside of the nozzle that makes the cup “no spill”).
 After they get the hang of it, you can put the valve back in.